kubernetes/community/contributors/guide/issue-triage.md

 **Note:** These guidelines only apply to the Kubernetes repository.
 Usage for other Kubernetes-related GitHub repositories is TBD.

-## What is triaging?
+## What Is Triaging?
 Issue triage is a process by which a SIG intakes and reviews new GitHub issues and requests, and organizes them to be actioned—either by its own members, or by other SIGs.
 Triaging involves categorizing issues and pull requests based on factors such as priority/urgency, SIG ownership of the issue, and the issue kind (bug, feature, etc.)
 - the SIG or SIGs responsible for handling the issue or pull request

-Triage can happen asynchronously and continously, or in regularly scheduled meetings.
+Triage can happen asynchronously and continuously, or in regularly scheduled meetings.
 Several Kubernetes SIGs and projects have adopted their own approaches to triaging.

-## Why is triaging beneficial?
+## Why Is Triaging Beneficial?
 SIGs who triage regularly say it:
 - speeds up issue management
 - keeps contributors engaged by shortening response times